Pentasis/vintage-bonfires/README.md

 ## Planned Features (Will decide based on feedback)
 - Either remove coal ores from the  fire-settings mechanic or make them combustible?
 - Option to prevent monsters and animals from spawning and make them keep distance within a radius while lit?
+- Add config-file with option for burn-time?

 ---